re-js/babel-plugin-jsx-wrapper/README.md

 Automatic observe jsx arrow functions for smartify and purify your code :+1:

-That plugin for babel wraps all not wrapped arrow functions (that contains JSX) to wrapper function with easy configuring [Mobx](https://github.com/mobxjs/mobx) and [Realar](https://github.com/betula/realar) (_but possible for configure to custom one_).
+That plugin for babel wraps all not wrapped arrow functions (that contains JSX and defined in file global scope) to wrapper function with easy configuring [Mobx](https://github.com/mobxjs/mobx) and [Realar](https://github.com/betula/realar) (_but possible for configure to custom one_).
 Less code more effectiveness!

 ### Mobx